Dronzer2code/ShoppingList_APK/README.md

 Install the APK:
 Locate the downloaded .apk file on your device (usually in the "Downloads" folder) and tap on it to begin the installation process.
 Follow the on-screen prompts.

+🚀 Usage
+Using the Simple Shopping List App is intuitive and efficient:

+1. Open the App: Tap on the "Shopping List" icon on your device's home screen or app drawer.

+       Add a New Item:

+       Look for an "Add Item" button or an input field.

+       Enter the item name (e.g., "Milk").

+       Enter the quantity (e.g., "2", "1 gallon").

+2. Tap "Add" or "Save" to add it to your list.

+3. Edit an Item:

+      Tap on an existing item in the list.

+      Modify the item name or quantity in the pop-up or editing view.

+      Tap "Save" or "Update" to confirm changes.

+4. Delete an Item:

+      Tap on "Delete" button Below the edit screen.

+      Confirm deletion if prompted.